 Digital marketing has never been easier, yet simultaneously as competitive as it is today.
-Luckily, all sorts of tools can help you along, and one of most interesting ones is Facebook’s own business manager.
+Luckily, all sorts of tools can help you along, and one of the most interesting ones is Facebook’s own business manager.
 While Facebook business manager offers a lot of functionalities, this article will focus on the opportunities it presents in the realm of online marketing.

 We’ve previously covered how the pros of Facebook advertising and how it can be a crucial tool in your marketing mix.
 We’ve also shown how to operate the company’s ad system for optimal gain.
 This article will instead focus on the specific things the business manager lets you harness.
 In summary, business manager lets you: